 * Sexual harassment

 Sexual addiction can take on many forms, from the compulsive use of pornography and masturbation to repeated sexual affairs, using prostitutes, and voyeurism.
 Sex addicts typically engage in high-risk behaviors.
 A sex addict may participate in various forms of sexual activity regardless of the negative consequences.
 In addition to damaging the addict’s relationships and interfering with his or her work and social life, a sex addiction also puts the person at risk for emotional and physical harm.
 For some people, their sex addiction can escalate to voyeurism, obscene phone calls and even molestation or rape.
 However, it is important to note that not all sex addicts become sexual offenders.
 For many sex addicts the damage is done to their lives and the lives of those closest to them quite similar to drug and alcohol addiction.

 Sex Addiction and Sexually Transmitted Diseases

-The health risks of sex addiction put the addict at a high risk of contracting and transmitting diseases such as genital herpes, genital warts, HIV, and AIDS.
-Additionally, the risk of an unplanned pregnancy can catapult the emotional turmoil of an already troubled lifestyle.
-Terminal diseases like HIV are a scary reality for sex addicts, and the probability of contracting this disease is relatively high when having unprotected sex at the level that a sex addict engages in.
+The health risks of sex addiction puts the addict at a high risks of contracting and transmitting diseases such as genital herpes, genital warts, HIV, and AIDS.
+Additionally the risk of an unplanned pregnancy can catapult the emotional turmoil of an already troubled lifestyle.
+Terminal diseases like HIV are a scary reality for sex addicts and the probability of contracting this disease is relatively high when having unprotected sex at the level that a sex addict engages in.

 The Thin Line between Love and Sex Addiction